syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ## Tooltip

 On mouse over or touch end event, the tooltip is used to get more information about the layer, bubble, or marker.
 It can be enabled separately for layer or bubble or marker by using the [`visible`](../api/maps/tooltipSettingsModel/#visible) property of [`tooltipSettings`](../api/maps/tooltipSettingsModel/) as **true**.
 The [`valuePath`](../api/maps/tooltipSettingsModel/#valuepath) property in the tooltip takes the field name that presents in dataSource and displays that value as tooltip text.
 The [`tooltipDisplayMode`](../api/maps/mapsModel/#tooltipdisplaymode) property is used to change the display mode of the tooltip in Maps.
 Following display modes of tooltip are available in the Maps component.
-By default,  [`tooltipDisplayMode`](../api/maps/mapsModel/#tooltipdisplaymode) is set to **"MouseMove"**.
+By default,  [`tooltipDisplayMode`](../api/maps/mapsModel/#tooltipdisplaymode) is set to **MouseMove**.

 * MouseMove
 * Click